 DVD Concerts, Episode One — Justin Rowe and Johnny Modelo, aka Rowe/Modelo, perform 5 songs (Dry Land, Fishing For Feels, Flame and Gasoline, Cut ‘Em Off, Clever and Cool) and interview on Dan Victor Does.
-Watch the full performance of the debut show for the new acoustic series.
+Watch or Listen to the full performance of the debut show for the new acoustic series.

 They talk about the challenge of practicing in the era of Covid or Corona Virus, whichever is PC, according to Johnny, he is not overly concerned with what people think.
 They have a nice guy image with a punk-rock attitude, even though their music is definitely power pop.
 It is apparent the two of them have excellent chemistry whether they are harmonizing together or cracking jokes, which they do plenty of.
 You can often find them laughing or smiling during the interview, even while playing their songs.

 It was a true pleasure having Rowe/Modelo on the first episode of DVD Concerts.
 They represent the best of what I admire in artists… talent, personality, awareness and genuinely fun to be around.
-Watch their live performance and speak, in their own words, about their process.
+Watch their live performance and speak about their process.
 Follow Rowe/Modelo on Instagram.

 New York City based thrash-punk band Superdeaf recently released their new EP, Mass Hysteria.
 It dropped on August 10th, 2020 with their label Maximum Collabo.
 The title is an eerily accurate description of our times.
 The album is four songs of pure adrenaline.
 As soon as the first track kicks in, I am gripped by the need to bang my head, grind my teeth and blindly throw myself into the pit.
 I’m immediately picking up a unique blend of metal and hardcore, that brings me back to my youth.